andi1984/mastodon-guide/up-and-running.md

 Copy the nginx config from [here](https://github.com/tootsuite/documentation/blob/master/Running-Mastodon/Production-guide.md#mastodon-application-configuration) and paste it into the `nano` editor window.

-Find all intances of `example.com` and replace with the domain name you have pointed to your machine.
+Find all intances of `example.com` and replace with the domain name you have pointed to your machine and replace "live" by "mastodon" as we cloned Mastodon to a "mastodon" folder within "mastodon" user.
 These are the only changes you should make.

 Once done, press ^X, type `Y` and hit Enter to save your changes.